GMELab/lmutils.r/README.md

 ### `lmutils::Mat$join`

 Join the matrix with another matrix by a column.
-- `other` is a matrix convertable object.
+- `other` is a matrix convertible object.
 - `by` is the column index (1-based) to join by.
 - `join` is the type of join to perform.
 0 is inner, 1 is left, 2 is right, and 3 is full.
 If a row is not matched for a left or right join, it will error.